-Between work and personal responsibilities, achieving work-life balance can be difficult.
-In a perfect world, the demands of your dream job and personal life would be balanced.
-That means you wouldn’t have to miss your child’s baseball game or neglect your personal to-do lists.
+Between work and personal responsibilities, achieving an ideal work-life balance can be difficult.
+In a perfect world, of course, what your dream job demands of you and your personal life would be two separate things, and you wouldn’t have to miss out on having a social life or have a job follow you everywhere you go.

-According to staffing and employment agency Robert Half, more professionals say work-life balance has improved — rather than worsened — over the last few years.
-However, some careers make reaching the perfect work-life balance tougher than others.
-So consider carefully which industry to go into if you want to have a better work-life balance like these CEOs.
+Contrary to popular belief, staffing and employment agency Robert Half says that more professionals say their work-life balance has improved over the last few years.
+Granted, some careers make reaching the perfect work-life balance tougher than others.
+So consider carefully which industry to go into if you want to have a better work-life balance.

 You’d be hard-pressed to find any job that doesn’t occasionally take up your personal time.
 However, some jobs are notorious for it.
 The following are some of the worst jobs for work-life balance because they often involve overtime or out-of-the-ordinary working hours, taking workers away from their family and friends for long stretches of time.
 And often, the pay is far from enough to make up the difference.

-The work never seems to end at some jobs.
-That’s certainly true for careers within the marketing and creative industries.
-Marketing and creative professionals have to keep pace with an industry that’s evolving quickly, which can consume a lot of time, said Brett Good, senior district president with Robert Half.
+At some jobs, the work never seems to end.
+That’s certainly true for careers that fall under the creative or marketing and umbrella.
+Professionals in these gigs have to keep pace with an industry that’s evolving quickly, which can consume a lot of time, said Brett Good, senior district president with Robert Half.

 “The creative industry, in general, is not a 9-to-5 profession,” Good said.
 “People often put in long hours during campaign launches and other busy periods.”

-If you’re looking for more balance in these industries, try to find jobs that let you work from home either full time or on a freelance basis.
-These positions might include graphic designer, copywriter or proofreader, which offer a better balance, according to Good.
+If you’re looking for more balance in these industries, try to find jobs that let you work from home either full-time or on a hybrid basis.
+These types of jobs typically include things like graphic designer, copywriter or proofreader, which Good says often offers a better balanced.

-A career at a major law firm usually means working a lot of overtime.
-That often means you need to say goodbye to weekends and hello to missing out on significant life events, such as a family vacation or school plays — no matter what state you work in.
+Working at a law firm usually means lots of overtime.
+That often means you need to say goodbye to nights and weekends — no matter what state you work in.

 “Whether lawyers are just starting out or have worked their way up the law firm career ladder, it can be difficult to achieve work-life balance due to the pressure of meeting billable hours requirements and the immediate demands of clients or caseloads,” Good said.

-The industry is looking up for lawyers, however.
+Despite (or because of) this, the industry is looking up for lawyers.
 According to Good, law firms are offering more programs, such as flex-time, reduced schedules and telecommuting to help their employees achieve greater work-life balance.

 You’ll certainly make a lot of money in this high-paying career, but it will come at a price.

 Working as a surgeon involves the care of patients in possible life-and-death situations.
-Burnout is very common because of the demands of the job and the inability to not turn off the surgeon “switch.”
-In many instances, surgeons take their work home with them and often are on call for surgery.
+Burnout is very common because of the demands of the job and the inability to leave their work behind them, and instead, take their work home with them.
+In addition, these jobs often involve being on call for potential surgery.

-A better option might be to practice family medicine.
+A better option (with potentially better money) might be to practice family medicine.
 According to the American Academy of Family Physicians, these professionals report a positive balance between career and home.
-The annual salary for family and general practitioners is $198,740, according to the Bureau of Labor Statistics.
+The annual salary for family and general practitioners is $214,370, according to the Bureau of Labor Statistics.

-Trying to get on the same page with family and friends could be difficult for those working in pharmacy.
-Pharmacists often have to work night hours, weekends and holidays, especially those working in a hospital or in a retail pharmacy that is open around the clock.
+Trying to get on the same page with family and friends could be difficult in this line of work.
+Pharmacists often have to work night hours, weekends and holidays, especially those working in a hospital or in a retail pharmacy with 24-hour service.

-Forget being home for dinner or catching the kids before bedtime if you’re one of the pharmacists who works one of these less-than-appealing shifts.
-To improve your work-life balance, try for a job at a pharmacy that isn’t open 24 hours a day.
-You also can pursue another pharmaceutical route and work for companies like Johnson & Johnson or Eli Lilly, which offer a positive work-life balance, according to Glassdoor.
+Forget being home in time for dinner if you’re one of the pharmacists who works one of these less-than-appealing shifts.
+To improve your work-life balance, try for a job at a pharmacy that isn’t open round-the-clock.
+You also can pursue another pharmaceutical route and work for companies like Johnson & Johnson or Eli Lilly, which offer a better work-life balance, per Glassdoor.

-Being the head honcho can be synonymous with power, as you have final say over everything.
-However, power has no influence over work-life balance in many instances.
+Being the head honcho can be synonymous with power, what with having final say over everything.
+However, that power doesn’t come with the ability to maintain a work-life balance most of the time.

-You would think it would be the opposite, but moving up the career ladder could mean additional stress and responsibilities and less time for yourself and family.
+It turns out that moving up the career ladder often means additional stress and responsibilities and less time for yourself and family.
 There might be a feeling of needing to do more or be the problem solver, which can make it hard to step away.

 In recent years, major players in large companies have made headlines for stepping down from their positions to spend more time with their families.
 For example, Google’s former senior vice president and chief financial officer Patrick Pichette stepped down from his position in 2015.

-If you want a management-style role, Glassdoor ranked strategy manager and technical account manager as two management positions with a good work-life balance in its 2016 report.
+If you want a management-style role, U.S. News & World Report ranked data scientist and statistician as two management positions with a good work-life balance in a 2020 report.

-Vacationing for a living might sound like a dream come true.
-After all, you’re getting paid to see the world.
-If only the travel industry were as glamorous as it sounds, particularly when it comes to your personal time.
+Vacationing for a living might sound like a dream come true, getting paid to see the world and everything.
+Although the travel industry isn’t exactly as glamorous as it sounds, particularly when it comes to your personal time.

-That means not always being there for family.
-You also run into the possibility of never having enough time to plan your own vacation with those who you wish to spend it with.
+That means not always being there for your friends and family, not to mention the possibility of never having enough time to plan your own vacation with those who you wish to spend it.
 If you like the industry but aren’t interested in mandatory travel requirements, consider a job as a travel booking agent at a location close to home.

 Restaurant and Beverage Worker